Quick summary

 The process usually takes between 60 and 90 days from the date of application.
 However, the time limit can be extended, for example if documentation is missing or if further medical examination is needed.
 In exceptional cases, the card may be granted temporarily, usually for a period of several years, after which you must apply for a review and renew the card.

-Both the Disabled Persons’ Card and the Parking Card are issued free of charge.
+The Disabled Persons’ Card is issued for an administrative fee of CZK 30 and the parking card is issued free of charge.

 How long is a disabled person’s card valid for?

-In many cases, the card is issued for a specific period of time, usually between 1 and 5 years.
-This applies mainly to medical conditions that may improve over time with treatment or rehabilitation, or worsen, and the degree of disability needs to be reassessed regularly.
+In many cases, the card is issued for a certain period of time, most often between 1 and 5 years.
+This applies mainly to medical conditions that may improve over time with treatment or rehabilitation, or worsen, and the degree of disability needs to be reassessed periodically.
+The card itself has a maximum validity of 5 years for persons under 18 and 10 years for adults.

-Typical examples of diagnoses with temporary validity are: multiple sclerosis (with different courses), cancer (before and after treatment), rheumatoid arthritis (in the most severe stages), severe injuries or post-surgical conditions (where the long-term outlook is unknown), psychiatric illnesses whose stability may vary.
+Typical examples of diagnoses with temporary validity are: multiple sclerosis (with varying courses), cancer (before and after treatment), rheumatoid arthritis (in the most severe stages), severe injuries or post-surgical conditions (where the long-term outlook is unknown), mental illnesses whose stability may vary.

-Typical examples of permanent diagnoses are: amputation of limbs without the possibility of replacement, paraplegia and quadriplegia (permanent paralysis), congenital or severe combined defects, total blindness or deafness, severe intellectual disability that makes independent living impossible.
+Typical examples of diagnoses with permanent validity: amputation of limbs without the possibility of replacement, paraplegia and quadriplegia (permanent paralysis), congenital or severe combined defects, total blindness or deafness, severe intellectual disability that makes independent living impossible.

 Tip for article

-Tip: Do you take many thousands less for your job than your colleague?
+Do you take many thousands less for your work than your colleague?
 Do they not allow you to attend training while your colleague is on it every month?
 Then you may be facing discrimination in the workplace.
 Find out how you can fight back.

 If your application for a disabled person’s card is refused, you can appeal.
 The time limit for filing an appeal is 15 days from the date of receipt of the decision.
 The appeal must be submitted to the Labour Office, which will forward the application to the Ministry of Labour and Social Affairs, which will carry out a review.